dwirandyh/swt-pro-task-management/README.md

 ## Known Limitations and Future Improvements

-1. There is a known bug with NWPathMonitor in the simulator that causes incorrect path status in simulator
+1. There’s a known bug with NWPathMonitor in the simulator where it shows incorrect path status, like showing "satisfied" when disconnected and not showing "failed" when connected.
+It works fine on actual devices.
+[Source](https://forums.developer.apple.com/forums/thread/713330)
-2. Implement more robust error handling for sync operations
-3. Add support for task categories or tags
+2. Add support for widget & search from spotlight
 4. Improve test coverage, especially for edge cases
-5. Implement a more robust sync process incrementally
+5. Implement a more robust sync process that can sync data incrementally
-6. Implement user authentication and multi-user support
+6. Implement user authentication for multi-user support